The French Eco Score is now “Environmental Cost” (Coût Environmental)

 How is the Environmental Cost calculated?

-Please refer to the Ecobalyse methodology for a detailed explanation of the calculations.
+Please refer to the Environmental Cost methodology for a detailed explanation of the calculations.

 Is an Environmental Cost generated for each impact category?